 Some color and pattern variations include solid colors (white, black, blue, cream, red, smoke, lavender, and chocolate), calico, and tortoiseshell.
 Their eye color can vary.

 These cats are strong with a powerful appearance.
 Every part of their body is muscular and broad, adding to their large size.
-Even their paws, limbs, and ears are on the larger side, allowing them to move quickly and stay alert at all times.
+Even their paws, arms, hind legs, and ears are on the larger side, allowing them to move quickly and stay alert at all times.
 Their ancestors might have braved forest winters, but the modern Norwegian Forest cat is more than happy to be living a life of luxury.

 Personality